≡ Menu

 Health issues

-In another ominous sign of the times, some contributors voiced their fears about being able to get medical treatment when they need it.
+In an ominous sign of the times, contributors voiced fears about being able to rely on the State for medical treatment:

 Funding the NHS feels like another slow-moving car crash that we’re not grappling with as a society.

 Are we prepared to pay more in taxes?
-Do we help relieve the burden on the NHS by looking after ourselves more?
-(By which I mean living healthier lifestyles that increase our chances of staving off chronic conditions.)
+Can we reduce the burden on the NHS by looking after ourselves more?
+(I mean by living healthier lifestyles that increase our chances of staving off chronic conditions.)

-All the private health insurance in the world won’t save us from dying if we need urgent medical assistance but have to wait five hours for an ambulance.
+In any event, all the private health insurance in the world won’t save us from dying if we need urgent assistance but have to wait two days for an ambulance.

 Social and cultural participation